justfulofluck/LUserScan/README.md

 ## 🔍 Linux User Info CLI Tool

-This is a **simple C-based command-line tool** that allows you to view user, group, and file permission information from a Linux system.
+This is a **C-based command-line tool** that allows you to view user, group, and file permission information from a Linux system.

 ### ✅ Features: